Five Essential Principles

 Life is a journey.
 Identifying your goals and purpose gives direction.
 However, people who are too fixed on a destination can miss the doors of opportunity, relationships, situations and possibilities that present themselves along the way.
 Become a good traveller on the journey of life.

 4. Access your Allies

-The journey of life is not solitary.
-Friends, relatives, teachers, neighbours can be willing and helpful allies in choosing next steps on your life journey.
+The journey of life is not solitary; friends, relatives, teachers, neighbours can be willing and helpful allies in choosing the next steps on your life journey.
 Anyone who knows and cares about you can be a great ally for you, and you for them.

 5. Follow your heart

 Know yourself, believe in yourself and follow your heart.
 Imagining your future helps you to understand what you really want in life.
 Knowing who you really are and what you want makes you strong and motivates you through life's challenges.
-Believe in yourself, and never be afraid to dream.
+Believe in yourself and never be afraid to dream.
 Those with dreams, however outlandish, are the lucky ones.
 Dreams can lead to an understanding of who we really are and what we really want, a prime motivator in shaping a meaningful, purposeful and rewarding career.
-No one should be afraid to pursue dreams based on what is in their heart.
+No matter what doubts you may have, you must never be afraid to pursue your dreams.